-However, set apart the intended mussel production by my project for aquafeed on Davis Bank, a carbon sink, if it is really one, could easily and massively be deployed from this place.
+Set apart the intended mussel production by my project for aquafeed on Davis Bank, a carbon sink, if it is really one, could easily and massively be deployed from this place.
 Given the large biomass of mussels' larvae (each female lays 1 million eggs), combined with the fact that in oligotrophic waters, mussels can grow quite normal shell without growing much meat (revealed by a failed attempt of the French IFREMER in the eighties to cultivate mussels on high seas), can constitute an important calcite and aragonite production.
 Little biodegradable swimming devices with fixed mussel larvae from Davis Bank can be abandoned in the surface passing Brazil Current (BC), flowing then south-easterly towards the South Atlantic Gyre.
 The shells will grow and, after a while, will sink by their weight.
 The carbon will then be sequestrated in the ocean's depths, at least until reaching the calcite compensation depth.
 Even from there on, released carbon, carried by the global thermohaline circulation, would take a good thousand years to surface again.

 Another perspective flirts nearly with full happiness.
 The created oasis of life on Davis Bank, boosted by man, will result in lots of contacts with wild organisms, which will inspire other challenges.
 Sea breams, for example, will come and crunch mussels.
 Dolphins, seals or other marine mammals will also be attracted and could bring the final touch.
 Indeed, those particular species can be formed (educated) to select wild fish shoals in the surroundings and gather them into settled nets for this purpose.

 Take a look at the trailer below about cooperative fishing between dolphins and fishermen in Laguna, Brazil!

 (Courtesy: Longtail Distribution Network)

 This could be the solution to avoid today’s fisheries’ bycatch and stop their too large energy spending that makes them economically unsustainable without subsidies.
 We need to change our old hunter habits and imagine new possibilities to take advantage of our oceans AND preserve them.
 We can start settling the "Far Wet" on Davis Bank because of its ideal environment, but there are lots of seamounts awaiting us until this technology has been validated.